 The introduction of the concepts and definitions of inherent risk are helpful and provide necessary guidance, given that the same concepts are to be applied to both private and public sector entities.
+The factors clearly explain how these risk factors are used in risk assessment, for example, complexity and how it affects an assertion's susceptibility to misstatement, leading to more focused identification.

-c) In your view, will the introduction of the 'spectrum of inherent risk' (and related concepts of assessing the likelihood of occurrence, and magnitude of a possible misstatement) assist in achieving greater consistency in the identification and assessment of the risks of material misstatement, including significant risks?

-The new proposal provides guidance on how the degree to which inherent risk varies, creating a framework for auditors to refer to at any point in time.

-d) Do you support the introduction of the new concepts and related definitions of significant classes of transactions, account balances and disclosures, and their relevant assertions?
-Is there sufficient guidance to explain how they are determined (i.e. an assertion is relevant when there is a reasonable possibility of occurrence of a misstatement that is material with respect to that assertion) and how they assist the auditor in identifying where risks of material misstatement exist?

-The guidance on how relevant assertions are identified is appropriate and all requirements are complied with and the auditor clearly understands the client's internal control based on the assessed risks.
-When guidance is provided, the expectations from the auditor are clear in the risk assessment process.

-e) Do you support the revised definition and related material on the determination of 'significant risks'?
-What are your views on the matters presented in paragraph 57 of the Explanatory Memorandum relating to how significant risks are determined on the spectrum of inherent risk?
+- c) In your view, will the introduction of the 'spectrum of inherent risk' (and related concepts of assessing the likelihood of occurrence, and magnitude of a possible misstatement) assist in achieving greater consistency in the identification and assessment of the risks of material misstatement, including significant risks? - We believe the introduction of the spectrum of inherent risk will assist in achieve greater consistency in identification and assessment of risks of material misstatement.
+The new proposal provides guidance on how the degree to which inherent risk varies, creating a framework for auditors to refer to at any point in time. - d) Do you support the introduction of the new concepts and related definitions of significant classes of transactions, account balances and disclosures, and their relevant assertions?
+Is there sufficient guidance to explain how they are determined (i.e. an assertion is relevant when there is a reasonable possibility of occurrence of a misstatement that is material with respect to that assertion) and how they assist the auditor in identifying where risks of material misstatement exist? - The guidance on how relevant assertions are identified is appropriate.
+Although firms have different methods in identification of significant classes of transactions, account balances and disclosures, what matters is that all requirements are complied with and the auditor clearly understands the client's internal control based on the assessed risks.
+When such guidance is provided, the expectations from the auditor are clear in the risk assessment process. - e) Do you support the revised definition and related material on the determination of 'significant risks'?
+What are your views on the matters presented in paragraph 57 of the Explanatory Memorandum relating to how significant risks are determined on the spectrum of inherent risk? - The definition of significant risks currently focuses on auditor response rather than the nature of the risk.
 The new definition will include additional risks that were once scoped out due to the definition.
-By inclusion of the term spectrum in the definition, the likelihood of occurrence and magnitude is also considered in coming up with a significant risk.

-7. Do you support the additional guidance in relation to the auditor's assessment of risks of material misstatement at the financial statement level, including the determination about how and the degree to which, such risks may affect the assessment of risks at assertion level?
-Yes

-The guidance provided in the application material is appropriate especially given the pervasive nature of risks at financial statements level which have more than one assertion affected.

-8. What are your views about the proposed stand-back requirement in paragraph of ED-315 and the revisions made to paragraph 18 of ISA 330 and its supporting application material?
+By inclusion of the term spectrum in the definition, the likelihood of occurrence and magnitude is also considered in coming up with a significant risk. - 7.
+Do you support the additional guidance in relation to the auditor's assessment of risks of material misstatement at the financial statement level, including the determination about how and the degree to which, such risks may affect the assessment of risks at assertion level? - The guidance provided in the application material is appropriate especially given the pervasive nature of risks at financial statements level which have more than one assertion affected. - 8.
+What are your views about the proposed stand-back requirement in paragraph of ED-315 and the revisions made to paragraph 18 of ISA 330 and its supporting application material?
 Should either or both requirements be retained?
-Why or why not?

-We believe that both requirements should be retained because they complement each other.
+Why or why not? - We think that both requirements should be retained because they complement each other.
 Requirements of ED-315 further enhances risk assessment procedures and ISA 330 safeguards against imperfect risk identification.